Bonzie Colson: Fenerbahçe (2024–2026)

-On June 28, 2024, Colson signed a three-year deal with Turkish powerhouse Fenerbahçe Beko.
+On June 28th, 2024, Colson signed a three-year deal with Fenerbahçe.

 On May 25, 2025, he helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.

+Return to Maccabi Tel Aviv (2026–present)

+On June 28, 2026, Colson signed a 2-year deal with his former club, Israeli powerhouse Maccabi Tel Aviv.
+The Israeli club paid the buyout clause of 200k dollars, and will pay Colson a salary of 1.5 million dollars a year.

 Playing style

 In a 2016 story, Sports Illustrated writer Luke Winn called Colson "one of college basketball's greatest anomalies."
 While Colson was not much larger than in high school—by then, he claimed to be 6 ft 5 in tall with a 7 ft wingspan—Notre Dame was frequently playing him as a center alongside four guards, three of them taller than Colson.
 As early as his high school and AAU days, according to Winn, "he knew how to work angles to get off all kinds of funky shots" and "played with a chip on his shoulder due to being ignored by many big-time schools".
 In his final two seasons at Notre Dame, Colson began to include three-pointers in his skill set, enabling him to also play as a stretch four in some Notre Dame lineups.
 He began this process in summer 2016, when he spent five days in California with NBA player Jared Dudley, whom Colson had known as a young boy while his father was coaching Dudley at Boston College.